kopipejst/just.datagenerator/README.md

 ------------------------------

  Create array of random length withing given scope with random integer values withing given scope.
- Values of params can be number of array in other case default will be [0,10] for both params
+ Values of params can be number or array in other case default will be [0,10] for both params

 ### example